benshi97/autoSKZCAM/README.md

 To perform quantum chemistry calculations, [MRCC](https://mrcc.hu/) (>= 2023) and/or [ORCA](https://orcaforum.kofo.mpg.de/) (>= 5) must also be installed, both of which are free for academics.

 Calculations with the DFT ensemble currently supports [VASP](https://vasp.at/), which requires the purchase of a licence.

+## Citation and Reproducing Data

+If you use `autoSKZCAM` in your work, please cite it as follows:

+- An accurate and efficient framework for predictive insights into ionic surface chemistry, [arXiv:2412.17204](https://arxiv.org/abs/2412.17204)

+This repository features the underlying code to power and perform the calculations found in the above work, using the CO on MgO(001) system as an example.

+In the companion repository found at [benshi97/Data_autoSKZCAM](https://github.com/benshi97/Data_autoSKZCAM), we have compiled the data and outputs for **all** of the calculations in [arXiv:2412.17204](https://arxiv.org/abs/2412.17204) with detailed explanation/codes for analysing and reproducing **all** the outcomes.
+This can be viewed online on [Colab](https://colab.research.google.com/github/benshi97/Data_autoSKZCAM/blob/master/analyse.ipynb).

 ## License